Help for Heroes supports report and apology for LGBT+ veterans

 “On my discharge papers it said I was being discharged because of ‘Disgraceful conduct of an unnatural kind’.

-“The impact of being discharged for being gay was massive.
-I had so much shame and self-hatred, and I felt worthless.
-I felt totally lost.
+“The effect this had on me was massive.
+I had so much shame and self-hatred, and I felt worthless and totally lost.
 I didn’t feel as if I could accept my sexuality because it made me feel it was a bad thing to be gay.
-I was left with a sense of total rejection, a feeling of nothingness.
+I was left with a sense of total rejection, a feeling of nothingness."

 After her Mum died, Jean started drinking heavily and things went from bad to worse.